mrvautin/adminMongo/README.md

 [![Github stars](https://img.shields.io/github/stars/mrvautin/adminMongo.svg?style=social&label=Star)](https://github.com/mrvautin/adminMongo)

-adminMongo is a Web based user interface (GUI) to handle all your MongoDB connections/databases needs. adminMongo is fully responsive and should work on a range of devices.
+adminMongo is a cross platform user interface (GUI) to handle all your MongoDB connections/databases needs. adminMongo is fully responsive and should work on a range of devices.

 > adminMongo connection information (including username/password) is stored unencrypted in a config file, it is not recommended to run this application on a production or public facing server without proper security considerations.